 Reviews and updates the knowledge base and skills of the currently certified EMT Paramedic.
 This course meets National Registry of EMTs and the New Mexico EMS Bureau requirements for a Paramedic Refresher.
 This course may meet in a traditional format, web-based, or in combination of the two.
-(Repeatable for credit).
+May be repeated for credit.